jonfrank/rosie-project/public/topics/womens-land-army/resources.md

 ## Alternative Activity Suggestions
 - Create your own armbands: pick up some plain fabric and cut it into strips for students to decorate.
 You could do this with felt tips or fabric pens, or source colourful felt and buttons (often you can pick up scrap craft supplies cheaply or for free from scrap stores: https://www.reusefuluk.org/directory).
 This would link nicely into DT lessons, and you could also look into the 'Make Do and Mend' campaign for even more history!
 - Plant your own crops: You could do this in many different ways.
 If you want to go relatively mess-free you could choose to grow cress in egg boxes and cotton wool, or for a more involved option use plant pots and soil, or even a vegetable patch if your school has one.
+- Stretch and challenge activity: The contribution of the Women's Land Army to the war effort wasn't acknowledged by the British Government until 2008.
+Have a class or small group discussion about the possible reasons that the Women's Land Army were overlooked and forgotten.
+In groups or individually, students could **write and deliver a speech to 'Parliament' (the rest of the class) explaining why the women who served in the Land Army were so important and why their contribution should not be forgotten**.

 ## Session Adaptations